LangStream/documentation/building-applications/api-gateways/http.md

 Note that if the gateway has the authentication enabled, it will be performed as for other gateways.

 Leveraging the API gateway to expose your service, automatically covers aspects like authentication, HTTPS, high-availability and scalability out of the box.

-The timeout of the wait is the TCP timeout of the connection, usually 30 seconds (may vary depending on the http client).